yuFeiCode/SPLICE/README.md

     git clone <https://github.com/yuFeiCode/LL-SDP.git>

-2.download the datasets from the this [github](https://github.com/awsm-research/line-level-defect-prediction) and keep it in `DeepLineDP/datasets/original` and `GLANCE/Dataste/`
+2.download the datasets from the this [github](https://github.com/awsm-research/line-level-defect-prediction) and keep it in `SPLICE/Baseline-result/datasets/original/'

 3.use the following command to install required libraries in conda environment